Supporting Vulnerable Communities

-Black Country Radio continues to work with a wide variety of community groups and we continue to work with the Hospital and other social care services through fundraising efforts and also in partnership at this time of national crisis.
+in 2015, Black Country Community Radio and 102.5 The Bridge merged to form a new station - Black Country Radio.
+We continue to work with a wide variety of community groups and with the hospital and other social care services, through fundraising efforts and also in partnership at this time of national crisis.

 We have future developments that will bring wider services and support to vulnerable people across our communities, those struggling with health issues, loneliness, the elderly and the young.
 Our shows regularly feature interviews with various agencies, support services and charities that provide support across our communities, and some of our work is done through our charitable arm.